Tomosuke0930/Yo/README.md

 ### New features for Skill sharing service

-1. Only One SmartContract - Multi-Fronend product
+1. Only One SmartContract - Multi-Fronend architecture

    ↓ This is explained in more detail below